AntVann/CMPE272Framework/README.md

 # CMPE272 Application Frameworks

-This is a chat application built used DropWizard as the backend and React as the front end.
+This is a chat application built using DropWizard as the backend and React as the front end.

 ## Prerequisites